tsyne/tsyne/BROWSER_TESTING.md

 ## Playwright-Inspired Features

-JyneBrowserTest uses **TestContext** (from JyneTest) which provides Playwright-style APIs for finding and interacting with widgets.
+TsyneBrowserTest uses **TestContext** (from TsyneTest) which provides Playwright-style APIs for finding and interacting with widgets.

 ### Locators (Finding Widgets)